Mail the following items to:

 - If you need your renewed permit(s) urgently, for an extra $5 fee we will scan your permit card and email you a digital file of the scan.
 This email will be sent on the day we process the renewal, and so will arrive 2 to 5 days before the actual permit card in the regular mail.
 Include a note stating you want this service and the email address where it should be sent.
 Please make sure the exact spelling of the email address is correct and legible, e.g. make sure zeros (0) and the letter O cannot be confused, as well as the number 1, the capital letter I, and the lowercase letter L.

 *Because of increased postage costs for mail sent to addresses outside the United States, add $1 for shipments of 1 to 3 permits and $2 for shipments of over 3 permits if this applies.
 This includes Canada and Mexico.

 If your permit has expired, it should be renewed (do not apply for a new permit).
 Even if it was last valid many years ago.
 If you errantly made vertebrate fossil collections on state land following the expiration date, these must be reported on a report form with a special notation.
-If you do not remember your permit number or the exact dates when it was last valid, then email Richard Hulbert and he will look that information up for you.
+If you do not remember your permit number or the exact dates when it was last valid, then email the vertebrate paleontology divison and they will look that information up for you.

 - Locality information should be as precise as possible.
 Give name of river and, if known, approximate distance to nearest landmark, such as a bridge, dam, or town.
 For example, “Withlacoochee River, between 2 and 3 miles up-stream of SR 200 bridge.”